heroku-python/PyCon2020/WORKSHOP.md

 ### 2.b

 Now navigate to your `manage.py`.
 Somewhere around the 6th line, you'll see the main process setting the default `DJANGO_SETTINGS_MODULE` to `yourproject.settings`.
-Update that to `yourproject.settings.local`, or whatever you named your local settings file.
+Update that to `yourproject.settings.base`, or whatever you named your local settings file.

 ### 2.c